anna-hope/ray-tracer-challenge/NOTES.md

 However, that makes it impossible to reuse the code in `intersect` as the book suggests, because the `Intersect` trait is independent of the `Shape` trait, and the `local_intersect` method relies on the `transformation` method, which is part of the `Shape` trait (or equivalent field in the concrete struct).

+### Patterns

+This is so far my least favorite part of the codebase.
+Boxed dynamic trait objects `(Box<dyn Pattern>)` galore!
+Working with patterns (e.g. nesting them) is unwieldy and unergonomic -- you have to box them at every step.
+The whole things feels very not Rusty.

+In addition, it feels like some of the patterns are not implemented correctly.
+For example, the `BlendedPattern` does not seem to do much.

 ## Ideas for future improvements/enhancements

 - Support multiple light sources (p.
 96)